 Selling, General and Administrative Expenses.
-SG&A expenses increased 96% to \$44.5 million for 2013 from \$22.7 million in 2012.
+SG&A expenses increased 96% to \$44.5 million in 2013 from \$22.7 million in 2012.
 The increase in SG&A expenses was primarily associated with increased costs as we began selling our products in the third quarter of 2012 and the continued expansion of our commercial operations during 2013.
 At December 31, 2013, our headcount for sales, general and administrative functions more than doubled compared to December 31, 2012.
 This includes an expansion to 36 territories at the end of 2013, which are maintained by sales representatives, field clinical specialists, managed care liaisons, additional sales management and other customer support personnel, as well as the growth of the administrative infrastructure to support the growing operations.
 Employee-related expenses for our sales, general and administrative functions comprise the majority of the SG&A expenses.
 Such employee-related expenses increased \$18.5 million during 2013 compared to 2012, including an increase of \$3.4 million in stock-based compensation associated with equity awards.
 SG&A expenses also increased \$5.1 million associated with marketing and promotional activities, tradeshows, travel expenses and technological support.
 The overall increase was offset by a reduction of \$1.8 million relating to the acquisition of patent rights in 2012 for non-commercialized products, for which there was no comparable SG&A expense in 2013.

 Research and Development Expenses.
-R&D expenses increased 23% to \$11.1 million for 2013 from \$9.0 million for 2012.
-The increase in R&D expenses for 2013 consisted primarily of an increase of \$2.4 million in employee-related expenses, as well as an increase of \$0.7 million in supplies and facilities expenses, offset by a \$1.0 million decrease in collaboration milestone payments.
+R&D expenses increased 23% to \$11.1 million in 2013 from \$9.0 million in 2012.
+The increase in R&D expenses in 2013 consisted primarily of an increase of \$2.4 million in employee-related expenses, as well as an increase of \$0.7 million in supplies and facilities expenses, offset by a \$1.0 million decrease in collaboration milestone payments.

 Other Income (Expense).
-Other expense for 2013 was \$13.7 million, compared to \$33,000 of other income for 2012.
-The other expense for 2013 was primarily comprised of \$9.0 million associated with the revaluation of the fair value of common and preferred stock warrants and \$4.7 million interest expense associated with the term loan agreement executed with Capital Royalty Partners in December 2012. \$30 million was drawn under the agreement in January 2013.
+Other expense in 2013 was \$13.7 million, compared to \$33,000 of other income in 2012.
+Other expense in 2013 was primarily comprised of \$9.0 million associated with the revaluation of the fair value of common and preferred stock warrants and \$4.7 million interest expense associated with the term loan agreement executed with Capital Royalty Partners in December 2012.
+We borrowed \$30 million under the agreement in January 2013.

-In comparison, other income for 2012 was primarily comprised of a \$2.6 million decrease in the fair value of the common and preferred stock warrants, offset by \$2.5 million interest expense related to convertible notes payable to certain stockholders that were converted to Series D preferred stock in August 2012 and interest paid on the \$5 million loan from Silicon Valley Bank.
+In comparison, other income in 2012 was primarily comprised of a \$2.6 million decrease in the fair value of the common and preferred stock warrants, offset by \$2.5 million in interest expense related to convertible notes payable to certain stockholders.
+The convertible notes were converted to Series D preferred stock in August 2012 and interest was paid on a \$5.0 million loan from Silicon Valley Bank.
 We used proceeds from the Capital Royalty Partners term loan agreement to repay all amounts outstanding under the Silicon Valley Bank loan in January 2013.